yogesh-aggarwal/medium-cart-django/README.md

 # Medium Cart

-**It is an e-commerce website based on django(web framework) containing cool designinig of webpages.**
+**It is an e-commerce website based on django(web framework) containing cool designing of webpages.**